knpuniversity/rest/knpu/project-routing.rst

 But this is *not* a tutorial on building a REST API on only Silex!
 Most of what we'll do is basically the same across any framework.
-You *will* need to do a little bit of work here and there, like hooking into *your* framework's validation system instead of the one we're using.
+You *will* need to do a little bit of work here and there.
 But trust me, these things are a pleasure to do compared with all the tough REST stuff.

 First Endpoint: POST /api/programmers
 -------------------------------------

-Let's pretend we're building the API to support an iPhone app.
-Other than authentication, which we'll ignore until later, what's the first thing the user will do?
+Let's pretend we're building the API for an iPhone app.
+Ignoring authentication, what's the first thing the user will do in the app?
 Create a programmer of course!
 And that's our first API endpoint.

 Separate URLs from our Web Interface?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 But hold up!
-In the web version of our app, we're already able to create a new
+In the web version of our app, we're already able to create a
 programmer by filling out a form and submitting it via POST to ``/programmers``.
 This either re-renders the HTML page with errors or redirects us.

-Why not just reuse the ``/programmers`` URL and make it work for our API?
+Why not just reuse the cde from ``/programmers`` and make it work for our API?
 To do this we'd need to make it accept JSON request data, become smart
 enough to return errors as JSON and do something other than a redirect on
 success.
-If we did that, ``/programmers`` could be used by a browser to get
+Then, ``/programmers`` could be used by a browser to get HTML *or*
-HTML *or* by an API client to pass JSON back and forth.
+by an API client to pass JSON back and forth.

 That would be sweet!
 And later, we'll talk about how you could do that.
 But for now, things will be a lot easier to understand if we leave the web
 interface alone, prefix our API URLs with ``/api``, and write separate code
 for it.

-This *does* break a rule of REST, because, philosophically speaking, each
-resource will have 2 different URLs: one for the HTML representation and
+This *does* break a rule of REST, because each resource will now have 2
-one for the JSON representation.
-In a perfect world, a resource has just *one*
+URLs: one for HTML and one for the JSON representation.
+But REST has a lot
-URI, and we use a request header to tell the server whether we want the resource
-in HTML, JSON or some other representation.

-But REST has a lot of rules, unlike Codebattles which has just one.
-And yea,
-we're going to break some.
-I'll show you the "right" way later, and you can
-decide which you like better.
-Plenty of successful APIs bend this rule.
+of rules, too many for our rebel Codebattles site.
+We'll break this one, like
+many APIs.
+But later, I'll show you how we *could* use 1 URL to return multiple
+representation.

 Basic Routing
 ~~~~~~~~~~~~~